 In any case, you need to make sure that you carry out a reasonable investigation.
 The evidence you have collected needs to be put in front of the employee and they need to be given an opportunity to explain themselves… All this before you make any decisions.

 With the huge popularity of social media nowadays, it is now easier than ever before to see exactly what your employees get up to in their private lives.
 And to catch your employees out when they decide to throw a sickie.

 There are things that you can do.
-Just remember the simple rule… don’t rely solely on what someone’s social media profile suggests.
+Just remember the simple rule: Do not rely solely on what someone’s social media profile suggests.

-If you would like any further advice on this topic or any other aspect of employment law, please do contact the team for a confidential chat.
+If you would like any further advice on this topic or any other aspect of employment law, please do contact our Employment & HR team for a confidential chat.